Mary Arthur McElroy: Acting First Lady of the United States

 Arthur never gave McElroy formal recognition as a first lady out of respect for his late wife.
 Despite this, she proved to be a popular and competent hostess.
 Future First Ladies used the social function procedures she and her brother developed for decades.
 Her responsibilities typically involved hosting more formal events, as Arthur would host informal dinners himself if families were not attending.
 McElroy was noted for her hospitality while hosting, using a more personal style with guests.
 Her oldest daughter May and Arthur's daughter Nell often assisted with these duties; the presence of children "did away with any stiffness" while she was working.
 When decorating the White House, she often incorporated gas light and heavy use of plants.

 McElroy presided over many events and honored former First Ladies Julia Tyler and Harriet Lane by asking them to help her receive guests at the White House.
 McElroy also held a private luncheon for former first lady Julia Grant.
 As McElroy was not the president's wife, McElroy had more flexibility regarding social customs and would attend social events in homes other than the White House.
 McElroy also declined to take up any causes or charity work as many first ladies had done.
 However, McElroy retained several benefits of her status as White House hostess, including use of the president's box at the theater, transport on U.S. Navy ships, and access to the president's retreat.
 While serving as White House hostess, supporters of the temperance movement would contact her to enforce a ban on alcohol in the White House, but McElroy declined to take such action.

-Her final reception took place on February 28, 1885, one week before the end of the Arthur administration: 3,000 people attended (including Adolphus Greely), and 48 daughters of officials and the social elite assisted her.
+Her final reception took place on February 28, 1885, five days before the end of the Arthur administration: 3,000 people attended (including Adolphus Greely), and 48 daughters of officials and the social elite assisted her.
 During the presidential transition period, McElroy befriended her successor Rose Cleveland, who would also be the sister of an unmarried president.
 They also had in common their hometown of Albany.
 On her final day as White House hostess, McElroy held a luncheon for Cleveland.